-The Better Care Programme Group provides the countywide management of implementation and impact of BCF schemes.
-The Programme Group meets each month and provides the point of escalation, challenge and management of interdependencies.
+The Better Care Fund Programme Board will provide the countywide management of implementation and impact of BCF schemes.
+The Programme Board will meet each month and provide the point of escalation, challenge and management of interdependencies.
 These are also reported at the local integration boards.
 The Programme Group has recently reviewed the monitoring and oversight of the Norfolk programme and has developed a common dashboard to secure an oversight of the system wide impact of change.
+The establishment of a robust countywide governance will be supported by the development of a suite of standardised performance reporting tools which will provide consistency and assurance of impact.
+A copy of the reporting dashboard can be found in Appendix D.

-The first line of accountability and challenge for the delivery of the locally based schemes will be to the local integration boards, comprising members of local authorities, integrated teams and CCGs, and this is where initial remedial action will be determined.
-The Countywide Programme Group secures oversight of the programme overall to address a) delivery of whole system change, b) identifying and managing dependencies and c) providing a route for the wider programme and remedial actions.
+The first line of accountability and challenge for the delivery of the locally based schemes will be to the local integration boards, comprising members of the Local Authority, District Councils, integrated teams and CCGs, and this is where initial remedial action will be determined.
+The Countywide Programme Board will secure oversight of the programme overall to address a) delivery of whole system change, b) identify and manage dependencies and c) provide a route for the wider programme and remedial actions.
 The summary report of the Norfolk programme is provided to the Chief Officers network where escalation can be addressed.